-As you receive your estimates, many of our competitors will tell you that the pressure treated rails we use are bad.
+As you receive your estimates, many of our competitors will tell you that the pressure treated rails we use on our Signature Series Fences are bad.
 We here to tell you otherwise, AND we will show you why.

 "RAILS" are the horizontal boards that make up the framework of a fence.